Beckschen/TransUNet/README.md

 ### 4. Train/Test

-- run the train script on synapse dataset.
+- Run the train script on synapse dataset.
 The batch size can be reduced to 12 or 6 to save memory, and both can reach similar performance.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py --dataset Synapse --vit_name R50-ViT-B_16
 ```

-- run the test script on synapse dataset
+- Run the test script on synapse dataset.
+It supports testing for both 2D images and 3D volumes.

 ```bash
 python test.py --dataset Synapse --vit_name R50-ViT-B_16